ansible/ansible/rst/playbooks.rst

 Playbooks
 =========

-Playbooks are a completely different way to use ansible and are particularly awesome.
-They are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.
+Playbooks are a completely different way to use ansible than in task execution mode, and are particularly awesome.
+Simply put, playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.

 Playbooks can declare configurations, but they can also orchestrate steps of any manual ordered process, even as different steps must bounce back and forth